 2. Recommends the adoption of a standard class period for all campuses.
-Completed.

 3. Recommends the adoption of a class scheduling software package.
-Will not be implemented.

 - 4. Recommends the adoption of a common digital campus calendar software package.
-Will not be implemented. - 5.
+In process no concerns. - 5.
 Recommends the adoption of a standing Calendar Committee.
-Completed.